mushfikurr/edu-social-media/README.md

 # Lore

-A education-oriented social media, created for the CS A-Level.
+An education-oriented social media, created for the CS A-Level.